theramiyer/blog/content/post/2017/the-story-of-the-suggars-and-the-wotters.md

 ---
 date: "2017-09-05T00:00:00Z"
 title: The Story of the Suggars and the Wotters
+summary: |
+    This is the prose version of The Suggars and the Wotters.
+I'm just taking my baby-steps into the world of poetry, so I'm sure I may not have made much sense there (not to mention the desperate attempts at rhyme).
+I thought I'd do a prose version of the story as well
 ---

 This is the prose version of [The Suggars and the Wotters]({{< ref "suggars-and-wotters" >}}).
 I'm just taking my baby-steps into the world of poetry, so I'm sure I may not have made much sense there (not to mention the desperate attempts at rhyme).
 I thought I'd do a prose version of the story as well.
 So here goes: